Fruit-Punch-Samurai-1961/Go_Chess/README.md

 ## Go Chess
-Go Chess is a full stack app which uses websockets to allow users to play chess each other.
+Go Chess is a full-stack app that uses WebSockets to allow users to play chess with each other.

 ## Prerequisites
 Before you begin, ensure that you have the following requirements: